Skip to Content

 East African Pilau is a traditional, beautiful fragrant rice dish made with many aromatic spices that adds an amazing depth of flavor to the rice.
 It can be made with either beef or chicken.

-With the right combination of spices, plain rice can be turned into the main attraction like this Rice Pilau or the West African jollof rice, my go-to one-pot chicken and rice, and much more!
+I love rice.
+Honestly, it shows up in my kitchen all the time.
+With the right combination of spices, plain rice can be turned into the main attraction, like jollof rice, Nigerian fried rice, one-pot chicken and rice, and much more!

 Rice pilau - fragrant tasty one-pot dish made with caramelized beef with rice and potato cooked in a rich and delicious meat or chicken broth.

-Pelau is delicious on its own and can be served as a stand-alone meal, however, if you want a full Kenyan experience simply pair with Kachumbari - a cool and refreshing salad made with tomatoes, red onions, cilantro and a spicy pepper like serrano chili pepper.
+Pelau is delicious on its own and can be served as a stand-alone meal; however, if you want a full Kenyan experience, simply pair it with Kachumbari - a cool and refreshing salad made with tomatoes, red onions, cilantro, and a spicy pepper like serrano chili pepper.

-2. Brown the onions by frying it in oil until it caramelizes.
+2. Brown the onions by frying them in oil until they caramelize.
 This should take about 10 to 15 minutes.
-Stir in the Garlic, ginger and serrano pepper.
+Stir in the Garlic, ginger, and serrano pepper.

 4. Stir in the tomatoes and cook till it dissolves.
 Then stir in the potatoes.

-5. Add water and bring everything to a rolling boil and leave the potatoes to cook for about 10 minutes.
+5. Add water, bring everything to a rolling boil, then leave the potatoes to cook for about 10 minutes.

 7. Serve hot!
 You can sprinkle the rice pilaf with some chopped cilantro, then fluff with a fork.
 Enjoy.